- Photo Essays

 Watching an Italian drink a coffee is mystifying.
 Blink and you will miss it.
-The Italians having a lovely saying that embraces a philosophy close to my own heart: ‘Il dolce far niente’ - the sweetness of doing nothing.
+The Italians have a lovely saying that embraces a philosophy close to my own heart: ‘Il dolce far niente’ – the sweetness of doing nothing.
 They are famous for the idea of slowing things down.
 This applies to all things except for drinking coffee.

 The weather is not looking promising.

 I begin my journey, hoping to leave the rain and clouds of Florence behind me.

 The Cinque Terre: Five villages strung along the edges of rugged mountains of the Ligurian coastline, Italy’s very own Riviera.

 These villages of colourfully painted houses are quintessentially Italian and at a glance the houses almost seem to be stacked on top of one another.
 Each village has it’s own unique aesthetic and atmosphere.

 I always love a good hike and if it’s possible to walk somewhere, I don’t hesitate at the chance.